 There are 59 general legal clinics and seven student legal aid services societies across Ontario.
+Find a legal clinic here.
 These clinics mainly focus on:

 Legal Aid Ontario’s Specialty Clinics provides services for people of specific identities or who are experiencing particular problems.
 The Black Legal Action Centre is one of LAO’s Specialty Clinics.
 There are also clinics for tenants and the elderly, for example.
 For a full list, please click the link above.